 Charles Strode and Glen Lyon opened Strode Funeral Home in January

 1967 at 204 Columbia Avenue, Tompkinsville, Kentucky.
 The building was built in 1910, by the Eagle Family, and was the boyhood

 home of the late Joe Eagle, U.S. Congressman of Texas, and was the home of J.C.
 Carter, Sr., Circuit Judge of Monroe County.
-The land where

-of Historical Landmarks.
+on the Registry of Historical Landmarks.
 The business has been owned and operated by Charles and Dixie Strode since 1972.

 Gamaliel Chapel was opened in August 1974 by Keith and

 Lorraine Baker and Charles and Dixie Strode, who owned and operated funeral homes in Tompkinsville.
 The business was located

 in an historic home on Main Street in Gamaliel.
 The business was purchased by Strode Funeral Home and a new building was built

 in 1990, at the present location on Hwy.
 100, located one mile from the Tennessee border, five miles from Hermitage Springs,